 You may not realize that you have options after being charged with a DWI.
 You may assume you need to sign the first plea agreement you are offered, but this is not necessarily true.
 It can benefit your case to think carefully and speak with someone from our office before signing any legal documents.

 Defenses against a conviction of a DWI are possible.
 For instance, if you were operating a motor vehicle while on prescription drugs, but the drugs were not impairing your abilities to operate the vehicle, then this is not a crime.
 You could argue that you were driving erratically due to circumstances outside of your control, such as undergoing a medical incident like a seizure.
+Contact a DWI Lawyer in Houston, TX that will help you with all DWI charges.

 Here are a few more examples of defenses that can be used when you have been charged with a DWI: